bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 point-estimate for each of the unobserved variables (either MAP or mean) but this is not ideal since we can't quantify the uncertainty of the unknown variables (and is kind of against the spirit of Bayesian analysis).
-The other aims to find a distribution of each unknown variable.
+The other aims to find a (joint) distribution of each unknown variable.
 One good but relatively slow method is to use `MCMC <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`__ to iteratively draw samples that eventually give you the shape of every unknown variable.
-Another is to use variational Bayes helps to find an approximation of the distribution of the unknown variables.
+Another is to use variational Bayes helps to find an approximation of the distribution in question.
 With variational Bayes, you only get an approximation but it's in the form of a distribution!
-So long as your approximation is pretty good, you can do all the nice Bayesian analysis you like.
+So long as your approximation is pretty good, you can do all the nice Bayesian analysis you like, and the best part is it's relatively easy to compute!

 The next example shows a couple of Bayesian inference problems to make things more concrete.